-9M2MT was a club station for Malaysian Signals Regiment in late 70's.
+9M2MT was a club station for the Malaysian Signals Regiment in the late '70s.
 9M2MT was stationed in Sungai Besi camp, Kuala Lumpur.
-As far as i know, this club station was an initiative to promote amateur radio activities among Malaysian Signals personnel and also as a medium for explorations and experimentations on radio frequencies.
+As far as I know, this club station was an initiative to promote amateur radio activities among Malaysian Signals personnel and also as a medium for explorations and experimentations on radio frequencies.

 History of Royal Signals Regiment,

 The Royal Signals Regiment has its roots with the formation of a “Communications Troop” at the Training Depot of the Malay Regiment in Port Dickson in 1949.
 The Communications Troop was formed by centralising the radiomen of the signals Platoon of 1st, 2nd and 3rd Battalions of Royal Malay Regiment (Rejimen Askar Melayu).

 With the expansion of size and roles given and undertaken by the Communications Troop, the unit was renamed the Federation Signals Squadron.
 The squadron was tasked with the responsibility of meeting all communications requirements of all operational units of the Malay Regiment.

 With the formation of the Federation Army Brigade in 1952, the Federation Brigade Signals Squadron was formed.
 It was later known as Malaysian Signals Regiment.
 The date of the formation of the Federation Brigade Signals Squadron is the official date of the formation of the Royal Signals Regiment.